podium-lib/client/README.md

 An options object containing configuration.
 The following values can be provided:

 *   `pathname` - {String} - A path which will be appended to the content root of the component when requested.
- * `query` - {Object} - An Object which will be appended as query parameters to the request to the component content.
+*   `query` - {Object} - An Object which will be appended as query parameters to the request to fetch the component's content.

 ### .stream(podiumContext, options)